Nmuta/separate-deployment/README.md

 ### 🚀 Separation Anxiety !

+## before you begin, you may want to add the CORS extension to Chrome.

 ### This repo is designed to help you think through designing an app that has a back end API consumed by a front-end Angular app.